Reading Time: 3 minutes

 But now things are changing and a new metric, INP, Interaction to Next Paint, is about to be introduced.

-In fact, starting from March 2024, theNavigation Performance Index (INP) will become a new official metric in Google’s Core Web Vitals.
+Starting in March 2024, the Navigation Performance Index (INP) will become a new official metric in Google’s Core Web Vitals.
 This is important news for everyone working in the world of web design and web development.
-In fact, the quality of website performance will become even more important for search engine rankings and user experience.
+The quality of website performance will become even more important for search engine rankings and the user experience.

 But what is INP and why does it become so important?

 INP is a metric that measures how quickly the user can interact with the page after it has loaded.
-In other words, the‘INP measures the time between the moment the user presses a button or takes an action and the moment the action is actually performed.
+In other words, the INP measures the time between the moment the user presses a button or takes an action and the moment the action is performed.
 This element is crucial because it is a direct measure of website responsiveness.

 Why did Google decide to include INP in the Core Web Vitals?